ornamental onion bulbs

 - Hardiness: fully hardy

-- Garden care: Plant bulbs 15cm deep and 15cm apart to enjoy the full effect of the flowers.
-Avoid excessive mositure from late summer when they become dormant.
-Over-large clumps can be lifted and divided in autumn or spring.
+- Garden care: Plant the bulbs 15cm deep and 20cm apart to avoid the flowers being to crowded.
+Avoid excessive soil moisture and split and divide large clumps in autumn or spring.